Somsubhra1/Somsubhra1/README.md

 <h3 align="center"> Hi there 👋, I'm Somsubhra Das. </h3>

-<h4 align="center"> I'm a full Stack Developer currently pursuing my B.Tech degree in CSE from University of Engineering & Management, Kolkata.  </h4>
+<h4 align="center"> I'm a full Stack Developer with robust problem-solving skills and proven experience in creating and designing software in a test-driven environment.  </h4>

 #### BIO